ludwig-lab/pyeCAP/docs/source/pages/phys.rst

 Functions for reading in data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following functions can be used to read in data at a lower level.
-See :ref:`Tutorial 08 - Working with physiological data` for more information on how to use these functions to create a Phys object.

 .. automodule:: eba_toolkit.io.adinstruments_io
     :members: check_data, to_array, to_meta